gnosispay/account-kit/README.md

 ## <a name="spend">Spend</a>

 Generates the spend payload to be submitted to the Roles Mod.
-Spender has permissionless access when staying within configured Allowance.
+Spender has permissionless access when staying within configured Allowance limits.
 The resulting transactions are relay ready.

 ```js
 import { populateSpend } from "@gnosispay/account-kit";